hpyproject/hpy/docs/porting-example/index.rst

 is why we needed to convert `obj` to an `HPyField` before we implemented the HPy traverse.

-Note that only should *never* create a local variable of type `HPyField` because this local reference would not be visited by `tp_traverse`.

 Next we must update `Point_init` to store the value of `obj` as an `HPyField`:

 .. literalinclude:: steps/step_02_hpy_legacy.c